 Recent projects from Adrià include Love.
 Destiny.
 Heroes., at Dan Gunn in Berlin, Notes on the Missing Oh at Project Art Centre in Dublin, We’re Everything to Each Other at Lanchester Gallery Projects in Coventry, UK, and Three Artists Walk into a Bar at De Appel Art Center in Amsterdam.

-NUCLEUS and SciCulture EU Project Officer, University of Malta
+NUCLEUS and SciCulture EU Project Manager, University of Malta

 Nika started off in the biology field and moved into the arts through creative writing.
 Her interest in bridging the arts and sciences has led to various work in science communication and the exploration of factual science in fiction and poetry.
 With an insatiable appetite to travel and conserve nature, Nika has worked in East Africa, the United States and Europe.
 Her most recent move to Malta has given her the opportunity to enter the social sciences and move from endangered species research to understanding vulnerable Maltese youth and the embedding of responsible research and innovation (RRI) at the University of Malta to connect society with academia.